bgavran/Category_Theory_Machine_Learning/README.md

 <p align="center"><img width="100%" src="ct_intersection_ml.png" /></p>

 There might be papers missing, and some papers are in multiple fields.
-Feel free to contribute to this list - preferably by creating a pull request.
+Feel free to contribute to this list or suggest changes to it by creating a pull request or opening an issue.

 ### Theses